 Materials are so simple.
-You might even already have all of these things.
+Most likely, you will even already have all of these things.

 After my toddler painted on the card stock papers, I let them dry for a few hours or so.
 Then, I cut his paintings into shapes – cupcakes, presents, balloons, and layered cake. .

-To dress the cards up, you could also add some embellishments to the front of the card.
+While making cards with toddlers, you can dress up the cards by adding some embellishments to the front of the card.
 I added the word happy with letter stickers because the present card looked a little plain.

 I just love how they turned out!
-My son got to be as creative as he wanted with no restrictions, and I got to create something refrigerator-worthy out of it.
+My son got to be as creative as he wanted with no restrictions (like finger prints or footprints), and I got to create something to give to others that was refrigerator-worthy out of it.

 Even though I used birthday shapes for this batch, you could easily alter the shapes for holidays too.

-This project is a win for everyone involved.
+Making cards with toddlers is a win-win for everyone involved.
 Your child gets to do a fun activity, you get to save some money with homemade cards, and your family members/friends get a creative, cute card, showcasing your child’s work.